saisudheerp/Aps_portfolio/README.md

 ### 12. Medical Inventory Management

 Manage and optimize the inventory of medical supplies and medications in hospitals or pharmacies.
-Simple inventory management methods may lead to overstocking or stockouts.
+Simple inventory management methods like first-in, first-out (FIFO) may lead to overstocking or stockouts.
 The best approach would be using a Min-Heap data structure to prioritize and manage inventory levels based on demand and expiration dates.
-Time Complexity is O(n*logn) and space complexity is O(n).
-Here is my code for [Min-Heap implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/min_heap.cpp).
+The time complexity is O(n*logn) and the space complexity is O(n).
+Here is my code for Min-Heap implementation.
+[Min-Heap implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/min_heap.cpp).

 ### 13. Personalized Treatment Recommendation